lvjunhao/vue-grid-layout/README.md

 <a href="https://jbaysolutions.github.io/vue-grid-layout/" target="_blank">Documentation Website</a>
 </h2>

+## Important notice

+Compatible with VUE3 (3.0.0-3.0.7), but no VUE3 syntax refactoring, usage unchanged. use v-model:layout="layout" Instead of v-model ="layout".

 ## What is Vue Grid Layout?

 vue-grid-layout is a grid layout system, like [Gridster](http://dsmorse.github.io/gridster.js/), for Vue.js. **Heavily inspired by [React-Grid-Layout](https://github.com/STRML/react-grid-layout)**